lostjared/lostmasterpiece/README.md

 make -f Makefile.psp

 make sure to clean the directory before building for a different platform.

-This project also is a older project, so the code is fairly sloppy it was just 'glued' together and forced to work, but performs fairly well in certian circumstances.
-I believe the PSP version cannot quit.
-So certian bugs need to be addressed for PSP before it is ready to have a stable build.

 This project dependeds on SDL 1.2